benmvp/slides/2023/halfstackclt/webdev.md

   - But I didn't really know how to do that at the time
 - These "pods" w/ rounded corners were starting to be a thing
   - I think Yahoo! popularized it
+  - That Amazon screenshot from earlier had them
-- Then rounded corners went out of fashion in the late 2000s with Material Design
+- But then rounded corners went out of fashion in the late 2000s with Material Design
   - Everything was flat again!
 - But now they're coming back again?
   - You stay in the game long enough...